pechorin/nvim-config-loader/README.md

 ## Features list

-- Use only lua tables and functions, no special vim function calls for basic configuration like vim options, autocommands or keymaps
+- Use only lua tables and functions to define your vim config; no vim function calls required for basic configuration things like vim options, autocommands or keymaps
-- Flat & grouped lists support for plugins, autocommands and keymaps
+- Flat & grouped lists support for plugins, autocommands and keymaps (groups will help your organize your keymaps, autocommands and plugins)
 - Load config with one base file (but its okay to have some separate files for big configuration areas)
-- Combine configurations into packs (for example, pack for tree-sitter will contain tree-sitter specific plugins list, autocommands, mappings)
+- Don't warry about plugin manager installation, NvimConfigLoader will download and install `vim-plug` for you
-- Dont warry about plugin managers, NvimConfigLoader should install and configure it for you
+- Combine configurations into packs (example: pack for tree-sitter can contain tree-sitter specific plugins list, autocommands, mappings)
-- Configuration statistics (how many options, keymaps, plugins was defined) to track and prevent missing configurations
+- Configuration statistics to track and prevent missing configurations (example: forget to define any vim options or keymap)

 ## Plugin managers support